willricketts/blog/_posts/2019-11-06-rhea-s-galaxy-map.md

 ### Generating the Map

-Creating a map of this size and detail was a challenging problem to solve, and at the time of this writing, still presents obstacles to overome to achieve an optimal map structure
+Creating a map of this size and detail was a challenging problem to solve, and at the time of this writing, still presents obstacles to overcome to achieve an optimal map structure

 #### First Attempts